-The outlook for the future of Premier looks promising as we aggressively focus on already identified strategic acquisitions and organic growth, increasing our product basket and creating sustainable value for all our stakeholders.
-The board and management teams have set out and agreed to Premier's strategic priorities leading up to and beyond 2020.
+The outlook for the future of Premier looks promising as we aggressively focus on already identified strategic acquisitions and organic growth, increasing our product basket, and creating sustainable value for all our stakeholders.

-Future plans also include an intense focus on transformation, job creation, B-BBEE, and skills development and training.
-The Group continues to monitor and put measures in place to ensure sustainable fishing, delivering full strategic value to our shareholders, broadening our client base and increasing our market share.
+Future plans include an intense focus on transformation, job creation, B-BBEE, and skills development and training.
+The Group continues to monitor and put measures in place to ensure sustainable fishing, delivering full strategic value to our shareholders, broadening our client base, and increasing our market share.
 In addition to this, we are paying attention to continuous operational excellence and driving cost efficiencies.